Hustada/victor-collective/src/content/blog/fallacy-bot.md

 # Introduction

 In the age of social media, misinformation and flawed arguments can spread like wildfire.
-To help combat this, we developed RhetoricalRef - an AI-powered system that detects logical fallacies in social media posts and provides explanations and constructive feedback.
+To help combat this, I developed RhetoricalRef - an AI-powered system that detects logical fallacies in social media posts and provides explanations and constructive feedback.

 The bot leverages multiple advanced language models including OpenAI's GPT-4, Anthropic's Claude, and Google's Gemini to analyze text, identify common logical fallacies, and generate human-like responses.
 It's built using Python and utilizes Playwright for web automation, enabling it to interact with social media platforms directly without relying on API limitations.